omerbsezer/MCP-Agent-Ollama/Readme.md

 ## Run
 - Install node, npm, npx on your PC to run MCP server app on your local pc.
 - pip install -r requirements.txt
+- To use Tavily and Serper, you must create .env file and add your APIs from Tavily and Serper.
+  - SERPER_API_KEY= xxxx
+  - TAVILY_API_KEY= xxxx
 - python -m streamlit run app.py

 ## MCP & Examples